jbottum/t5pat/langchain_markdown46.md

 ![alt_text](Figure_1.png "image_tooltip")
 ![alt_text](Figure_2.png "image_tooltip")

-Note - the following might display on the terminal while the figures as rendering.
-It is informational.
+Note - the following might display on the terminal while the figures are rendering.
+This message is informational.

 ``` Python[23374:939566] +[CATransaction synchronize] called within transaction ```